Mike Sanders (basketball)

-Michael Anthony Sanders (born May 7, 1960) is an American retired professional basketball player who played primarily as a small forward.
+Michael Anthony Sanders (born May 7, 1960) is an American former professional basketball player who played primarily as a small forward.
+He was selected by the Kansas City Kings in the fourth round (5th pick) and was the 74th overall pick in the 1982 NBA draft.
 He is a former assistant coach for the Utah Jazz of the National Basketball Association (NBA).
 Prior to being an assistant coach for Tyrone Corbin, Sanders was the team's director of player development.

 Playing career

 Born in Vidalia, Louisiana, Sanders was selected by the Kansas City Kings with the 74th overall pick of the 1982 NBA draft after the close of his college career at UCLA.
 Over the course of 11 NBA seasons, Sanders averaged eight points and three rebounds per game.
 He played for the San Antonio Spurs, Phoenix Suns, Cleveland Cavaliers and Indiana Pacers during this time.

 Early in his career, Sanders played parts of two seasons in the Continental Basketball Association (CBA) for the Montana Golden Nuggets and Sarasota Stingers.
-He averaged 23.3 points and 8.9 rebounds in 37 career games in the league, earning All-Defensive second team honors in 1983.
+He averaged 23.3 points and 8.9 rebounds in 37 career games in the league, earning CBA Rookie of the Year, All-CBA First Team All-Defensive second team honors in 1983.